duskfallcrew/sdwebui-hfbackup/README.md

 If you encounter any issues or have questions about this plugin, please open an issue in the Automatic1111 plugin repository or reach out to the developer directly.

+## **Issues**

+Currently there is no "BACK END" settings file, so right now it auto just yeets the write API key to the tab.

+Currently struggling with something, it is currently not liking me but it's at least showing up for once.

 ## **Changelog**

 * Initial release: [Insert date]